Q1: Read the following passage and answer the questions below:

 Ans:

 i.
-The British encouraged hunting as a sport and to control wildlife, which they saw as a threat to agriculture.
+The British encouraged hunting both as a sport and as a means to control wildlife they regarded as a threat to agriculture; they also offered rewards, which promoted large-scale hunting.
+The British claimed hunting protected agriculture from animal attacks.

 iii.
 Over 80,000 tigers were killed between 1875 and 1925.